 The secrets provider builds the secret, checking that the secret's constraints are met, and returns a unique secret.
 If the secret's constraints are not met, the secrets provider cannot build the secret and the secret query fails.

 Secrets from Base64EncodedSecretStore never expire.

 Use Base64EncodedSecretStore for testing or evaluation only, to store passwords locally.
 In production, use an alternative secret store.

 '''

+{

 "name": string,

 "type": "Base64EncodedSecretStore",

 "config": {

-"secrets": map or configuration expression<map>
+"secrets": map

 }

+}

 '''

-"secrets": map or configuration expression<map>, required
+"secrets": map, required